Make Your Next Trip Extraordinary

 Don’t miss

 The 22-day, 185-mile Pekoe Trail is a new, contiguous hiking route through Sri Lanka’s tea country.
 Miguel spent the better part of ten years developing this trail, now funded by the EU and USAID; if you don’t have time to trek the entire thing, he can weave a section or two into your trip.
-Developed to encourage the preservation of the diverse cultural and natural heritage of tea country, this epic trail crosses over seven valleys, many tea plantations, and some of Sri Lanka’s most stunning mountain terrain, including spectacular waterfalls where lovers leapt to their deaths and gold was hidden under giant boulders in ancient times.
-The Pekoe Trail also connects many culturally interesting spots, from important hill-station towns to villages with ancient festive traditions, from old colonial train stations to tea museums telling the human story of the region.
+Created to encourage the preservation of the diverse cultural and natural heritage of tea country, this epic trail crosses over seven valleys, many tea plantations, and some of Sri Lanka’s most stunning mountain terrain, including spectacular waterfalls where in ancient times lovers leapt to their deaths and gold was hidden under giant boulders.
+The Pekoe Trail also connects many culturally interesting spots, from important hill-station towns to villages with ancient festive traditions, and from colonial train stations to tea museums telling the human story of the region.

 Visit a cinnamon plantation.
 Ceylon cinnamon was found growing wild on the hills of southern Sri Lanka when the Portuguese arrived at the turn of the 16th century, and it remains a major export of the country.
 A local cinnamon planter will show you how the cinnamon is painstakingly peeled and the oil extracted; you’ll also hear about the uses and healing properties of cinnamon and its grading.